Vermont Boy

 Popularity: · Trend: → Stable

-French: green mountain; Native American: place of the green mountains
+Meaning: French: green mountain; English: from the green mountain

 Historical & Cultural Background